awsdocs/amazon-comprehend-medical-developer-guide/docs-source/textanalysis-phi.md

 # Detect PHI<a name="textanalysis-phi"></a>

-Use the operation to detect Protected Health Information \(PHI\) data in the clinical text being examined\.
-All five categories of entity are detected using the operation, but only information in the PHI category is detected by the **DetectPHI** operation\.
+Use the **DetectPHI** operation to detect Protected Health Information \(PHI\) data in the clinical text being examined\.
+All five categories of entity are detected using the **DetectEntities** operation, but only information in the PHI category is detected by the **DetectPHI** operation\.
 This allows for use cases where only this specific information is required\.
 For information about information in the non\-PHI categories, see [Detect entities](textanalysis-entities.md)\.

 **Important**
  Amazon Comprehend Medical provides confidence scores that indicate the level of confidence in the accuracy of the detected entities\.
 Evaluate these confidence scores and identify the right confidence threshold for your use case\.
 For specific compliance use cases, we recommend that you use additional human review or other methods to confirm the accuracy of detected PHI\.